-Recent topics have included "are communities strengthened in a crisis?", "will increased awareness help end modern slavery?" and "should male and female mental health be approached differently?".
+Recent topics have included: 'are communities strengthened in a crisis?', 'will increased awareness help end modern slavery?' and 'should male and female mental health be approached differently?'.

-Wath Academy alumna Olivia Bell was able to use the knowledge gained from one session in her interview for a place to study Law at the University of Cambridge and subsequently received an offer.
+Current Year 13 student Olivia Bell was able to use the knowledge gained from one session in her interview for a place to study Law at the University of Cambridge and subsequently received an offer.